-

 Abstract:

 To use a genetic algorithm you need to devise a representation for the possible solutions to your problem.
 The traditional approach is to use fixed-length binary strings and there is theoretical and practical evidence that this is best.
 A different approach is to still use fixed-length strings but to use larger alphabets.
 There is theoretical evidence that this nonbinary approach is best and there are various claims for its successful practical use.
+The choice of representation can affect a GA's performance and so determining the best approach is important.
+However, the majority of GA theory is limited to binary and so has nothing to say about nonbinary.

 This thesis presents a complete and precise theoretical framework in which binary and nonbinary can be studied at a variety of levels of abstraction.
 The framework is formed from several pieces of multary theory (i.e. theory that applies to binary and nonbinary) developed in this thesis.